#1Salsa Mukluk – Carbon$2,799.001004 reviews

 - A maximum tire size of either 27.5×3.0” or 29×3.0”

-If you’d like to experiment with different setups, it’s best to choose a versatile bike that is open to a variety of wheel and tire combinations.
-A number of new bikes are proffered with either 650b or 700c wheels.
+If you’d like to experiment with different setups, the best bikepacking bike is a versatile option that works with a variety of wheel and tire combinations.
+A number of new bikes are available with either 650b or 700c wheels.

 |The same bike with 700c tires (left)